jemmy512/book-notes/CS/refactoring-2.md

     1. In simple circumstances, where you have only one or two callers and a simple function to call from, just cut the first line from the called function and paste (and perhaps fit) it into the callers.
 Test and you’re done.
     2. Otherwise, apply `Extract Function` to all the statements that you don’t wish to move; give it a temporary but easily searchable name.
         * If the function is a method that is overridden by subclasses, do the extraction on all of them so that the remaining method is identical in all classes.
 Then remove the subclass methods.
-    3. Use Inline Function (115) on the original function.
+    3. Use `Inline Function` on the original function.
-    4. Apply Change Function Declaration (124) on the extracted function to rename it to the original name.
+    4. Apply `Change Function Declaration` on the extracted function to rename it to the original name.
 Or to a better name, if you can think of one.

 * Example
     ```js